Audra Moran, President & CEO

 Jason has over 20 years customer service experience in the retail and hotel industries and more recently has worked in the non-profit sector at UJA Federation of New York, the Anne Frank Center USA, and the Dallas Holocaust Museum/Center for Education and Tolerance.
 Jason has a BA in Global Studies from Ryerson University in Toronto and has studied Holocaust Education at Yad Vashem's International School for Holocaust Studies in Jerusalem.

-Kim Liao joined OCRA in February 2018 as Assistant, Operations.
+Kim Liao joined OCRA in February 2018.
 Before joining OCRA, Kim spent four years as an Administrative Assistant and Front Desk Assistant.
-She brings successful administrative and customer service experiences which will be valuable to us.
-She lives in Queens, with her four legged son named, Jake.
+She brings successful administrative and customer service experiences to the role of Development Associate.
+She lives in Queens, with her four legged son named Jake.
 Kim received her Bachelor’s Degree in Psychology from Hunter College.

 Dana McCaw-Lane, Director, Donor Relations